DualBrain/Solitaire/README.md

 # Solitaire

-Clone of Microsoft Windows Solitaire circa Windows XP (in VB.NET).
+A clone of Microsoft Windows Solitaire circa Windows XP (in VB.NET).

 This version pays tribute to arguably the most played game... ever.

+Additionally, this is the *revisited* version where it has been completely reworked, ported, improved and adjusted for compiling/running on .NET 8.

-The simplest way to get started with the code is to use <a href=http://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx>Microsoft Visual Studio 2013 Community Edition</a> (It's FREE!).
+The simplest way to get started with the code is to use <a href=https://visualstudio.microsoft.com/free-developer-offers/>Microsoft Visual Studio 2022 Community Edition</a> (It's FREE!).

 The bulk of this work is based on, in part, the C# version that was made available on GotDotNet.
-After working through to convert this code (circa 2005) to VB.NET, fixing several bugs and adding missing features, it was published to <a href=AddressOf.com>AddressOf.com</a>.
+After working through to convert this code (circa 2004-2005) to VB.NET, fixing several bugs and adding missing features, it was published to <a href=http://addressof.com/posts/solitaire-written-in-vb-net/>AddressOf.com</a>.

 The following information is taken from the original announcement of making the code available.